What to Expect for Your Employment Law Deposition

 How Should You Answer Questions in Your Employment Law Deposition?

 Since the answers you give to questions during your deposition are sworn, out-of-court testimony, it is important to answer each question truthfully.
 At the same time, however, it is also important to think carefully about the answers you give.
 The following are some tips to consider when preparing for your deposition:

 Take time to think before you answer a question.
 Remember that it is okay to pause and to consider how you will answer a question before you actually give your response.
 Unless your deposition is video taped, the transcript will usually only read the question and your answer, without noting any delay in response.

 If you do not understand a question, you may ask for clarification before you attempt to answer it.
 It is important to everyone that you understand what you are being asked.

 Speak clearly.
 If a Court reporter is typing the transcript, they cannot record “uh-huh” and nods of the head.
 It is important that you clearly articulate your responses.

 - Only answer the question you are asked.
 It is common to be nervous for your deposition, but remember to not ramble when giving a response.
 Listen carefully to the question you are being asked and respond accordingly.
 Many times, Plaintiffs see their deposition as an opportunity to “tell their story.”
 However, it is important to also remember that your deposition is a litigation tool – the opposing side is taking your deposition in an effort to bolster their defenses and position in the claim.
 Therefore, while it is important to fully answer the response to the question, it is also equally important to remember that a deposition is not an opportunity to speak freely, but rather, respond to the questions presented.

-If you have questions about filing a workplace dispute or discrimination claim, an experienced employment law attorney can assist you.
-Contact Scott Wagner and Associates, P.A. today to discuss your options.
+If you have questions about filing a workplace dispute or discrimination claim, an experienced employment law lawyer can assist you.
+Contact Scott Law Team today to discuss your options.